Need the quick answer? Check out our FAQ on "How often to change the air filter".

 Every once in a while we’re asked what is the best thing that Rochester area homeowner's can do to ensure efficient functionality of their air conditioning and heating system between their seasonal tune-ups?
 The answer is simple this; remember to change the heating and air conditioning air filter.
 Buying new furnace and return air filters is extremely important to the proper performance of your HVAC system, not to mention your home's air quality.
 Studies show that indoor air pollution is in the top five environmental health risks?
 It’s not thought of often, but it is extremely important to consider.
 Changing the air filters is not all that hard for most Rochester homeowners, but there are often two hurdles to actually getting it done:

 - Understanding just how often to change your furnace or air conditioner filter.

 When To Change Your Air Filters

 Most filters have a printed "expiration" date on the packaging.
 It may read "Lasts up to 3 months" or "Change filter every 90 days".
 Pay attention at the store and you'll see that some are engineered to only last a month, while other manufacturers (like Honeywell) have released media air cleaners with filters meant to be swapped once every 6-12 months.
 The norm seems to be once every few months for most higher quality filters, but we have a rule of thumb that we suggest our readers to go by.
 If it's dirty, change it!
 A dirty air filter can exacerbate or cause damage to expensive components, like your compressor, so it's recommended to change it out more often than not.
 If you want to follow the manufacturer's recommended limit, we suggest writing the date on the filter when you swap it out, and setting a reminder for yourself in your phone or on a calendar.
-Keep in mind that your filter manufacturer might have a different recommendation from your HVAC equipment manufacturer.
+Keep in mind that your filter manufacturer might have a different recommendation from your HVAC system manufacturer.

 Figuring out how often to change your air filters hinges on several factors: